Our solutions are tailored to each client’s strategic business drivers, technologies, corporate structure, and culture.

 Supporter stage: Gaining credibility and trust

 At the Supporter stage, organizations likely already have goals in place related to environmental factors such as waste, water, and energy management, and social factors like employee engagement.
 With this foundation in place, Supporters can now begin to gather more data and metrics to report against.
-They can offer insights and roadmaps into where they’re headed, and the plans they’ve put in place for hitting specific KPIs and ESG targets.
+They can offer insights and roadmaps into where they’re headed, and the plans they’ve put in place for hitting specific KPIs and sustainability targets.

-For example, Supporters can begin defining and measuring the KPIs that align with their ESG objectives and broader industry goals.
+For example, Supporters can begin defining and measuring the KPIs that align with their sustainability objectives and broader industry goals.
 They should set KPIs, develop plans for reaching those targets, and determine the best approach for communicating those efforts to their stakeholders.
 Those reports should be shared on a regular communication cycle, which can happen quarterly or annually.

 Gamechanger stage: More sophisticated reporting

 Once they reach the Gamechanger stage, companies are using data and reporting to support their organizational efforts, drive progress, and demonstrate impact.
-They’re using data analysis to develop even more ambitious and achievable ESG goals; collecting and reporting on data that tracks progress toward these goals; and using dashboards to make the data more accessible to internal decision-makers.
+They’re using data analysis to develop even more ambitious and achievable sustainability goals; collecting and reporting on data that tracks progress toward these goals; and using dashboards to make the data more accessible to internal decision-makers.
 They are cognizant of the global landscape of reporting and prepared to provide streamlined information for all operations.

 If they’re not already doing so, Gamechangers should also be setting science-based targets for net-zero or emissions reduction targets.
 This in turn will require more quantitative reporting and a more rigorous infrastructure that should mimic any existing financial reporting processes.

-A proven, integrated ESG methodology
+A proven, integrated sustainability methodology

 Our four-phase approach is built on value creation and impact throughout the journey, and includes:

-• Phase 4: Validate process and data and report progress against KPIs
+- Phase 4: Validate process and data and report progress against KPIs

-With a 35-year track record in community investment and shaping governance strategy, CohnReznick tailors ESG programs to meet your specific requirements.
+With a 35-year track record in community investment and shaping governance strategy, CohnReznick tailors sustainability programs to meet your specific requirements.
 Using a process rooted in advanced data analytics and exclusive primary research, we leverage a cross-functional team that delivers seamless execution and enables fast, integrated results for companies of all sizes and across all sectors.

 Contact